hville/pico-dom/readme.md

 * svg and namespace support
 * ability to inject a `document API` for server use and/or testing (e.g. `jsdom`)
 * no virtual DOM, all operations are done on actual nodes
-* less than 2 kb gzip, no dependencies
+* 2kb gzip, no dependencies
 * all text injections and manipulations done through the secure `textContent` and `nodeValue` DOM API
 * available in CommonJS, ES6 modules and browser versions
 * All in ES5 with ES modules, CJS module and iife for browsers.
 Should work well on mobile and older browsers.